Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/5_ProblemsSpacetimeMultidimensionalSpace.md

 Zeno's Paradox of Dichotomy of continuous Space, from Wikipedia.
 ```

-You could turn the dichotomy paradox around and imagine staying stay in front of a wall.
+You could turn the dichotomy paradox around and imagine staying in front of a wall.
 Then it should be easy to take a step forward that halves the distance between you and the wall.
 Take a second step that halves that distance again between you and the wall.
 Try it again.
 And again.
 If you continue halving the distance, will you ever bump your head against the wall?

 ### Zeno's Paradox: Achilles and the Tortoise